 There are a number of exercises and sports recommended for people suffering from back pain, however those suffering are advised to speak to their doctor before starting anything too strenuous.

-Heat therapy can be achieved easily with things you probably already have in the home for example a hot water bottle or wheat bag, or simply by taking a warm bath.
+Heat and cold therapy can be achieved easily by things you already have in the home, for example a hot water bottle or by using a bag of frozen peas.

 Dehydration causes many different symptoms and problems within the body, however one of the lesser known impacts of dehydration is back pain.